 “I knew that I could go ahead and set mine and my son’s phone up before that.
 All I had to do was have Mike Jr. ‘lose’ his phone before basketball practice one day,” said the dad while miming air quotes.

-According to the senior Mike, his son lost his phone all the time.
+According to the Mike Sr., his son lost his phone all the time.
 Getting his wife’s and daughter’s phones would be the real challenge.

 “It was going to take some finagling, but I knew I needed to get it done.
 I had to.
 I mean, it’s Christmas, for Chrissakes!”

 When December 24th finally rolled around, Mike made his move.
-He had already made a deal with the local Verizon store-owner (who was the father of one of the kids on Mike Jr.’s team) to receive him at the very end of the day and take care of things as quickly as possible.
+He had already made a deal with the local Verizon store-owner, Rick, to meet with him at the very end of the day and take care of things as quickly as possible.
 While his family was busy with relatives who came over for Christmas Eve dinner and to celebrate, Mike snatched both his wife’s and daughter’s iPhones and raced to the store.
-Once there, the owner (who had all of the paper work ready and accounts up and running) asked for the phones.
+Once there, the owner (who had all of the paperwork ready and accounts up and running) asked for the phones.
 Mike, not knowing which was which, started to hand one to the man, but somehow opened up the photos.

 “A picture of Haley smiling in her red Christmas sweater came up and she looked so beautiful and cute and innocent.
 I just stopped and stared and smiled.
 Then, I just started instinctively swiping—wanting to see a few more pics of my little princess.”